-University of North Carolina at Chapel Hill
+University of North Carolina, Chapel Hill

-Her teaching areas are international criminal and human rights law, including present-day genocide, war crimes, and crimes against humanity; global violence against women; U.S. criminal law; civil rights; and morality, ethics, and the law.
-She is a passionate advocate of community-based learning and study abroad, and she believes that Semester at Sea is by far the best comparative study abroad program.
-She has won UNC campus-wide awards for teaching excellence; dedication to experiential learning; and for public service.
+Donna’s teaching areas are international criminal and human rights law, including present-day genocide, war crimes, and crimes against humanity; global violence against women; U.S. criminal law; civil rights; and morality, ethics, and the law.
+She is a passionate advocate of community-based learning and study abroad, and she believes that Semester at Sea is by far the best comparative study abroad program anywhere.
+Donna has won UNC campus-wide awards for teaching excellence; for her dedication to experiential learning; and for public service.